 5 Things Drivers Shouldn’t Do In the Fog

-- Turn on your full headlights as they can limit your visibility even further.
+- Don’t turn on your full headlights as they can limit your visibility even further.

-- Tail the car in front.
+- Don’t tail the car in front.
 The car in front may need to come to a sudden halt that even they don’t know about so you need to leave a safe stopping distance

 - Don’t speed up until certain that you have cleared the fog.
 Although you might think you are clear you might still come across a sudden patch of fog.

-- Come to a sudden stop as other cars might not realise that you are stopping.
+- Wherever safely possible, avoid coming to a sudden stop as other cars might not realise that you are stopping.

 - Don’t let your windows and mirrors get fogged up.
-You need to have full visibility at all times so make sure your windows are clear.
+You need to have full visibility at all times so make sure your windows are clear on the inside.